Gonggi: Snail

+Baekdusan gonggi

+This game is named after the Baekdu Mountain because of its towering height of 2,744m.
+The fundamental rule of this variant is that the player must throw each stone higher than their head level.
+Apart from this change, the rules and gameplay remain the same as the base game, with the number of stones the player must throw and grab being the same.
+The 5th stage is also the same as the base game.
+In some aspects, this variant is easier than regular gonggi.

+Maneki Neko gonggi

+This variant's name comes from the way the stones are caught, resembling the movement of a Maneki Neko's paw.
+The key technique of this game is for the player to catch the thrown stones overhand, with their palm facing downward.
+Because of this, it is more challenging than basic gonggi.

-Genius Gonggi
+Genius gonggi

 This game is taught to people who are adept in playing gonggi.
-The difference from gonggi is that the player doesn’t throw one stone in the air but all stones that are in the player’s hand.
+The difference from gonggi is that the player doesn't throw one stone in the air but all stones that are in the player's hand.
 After throwing multiple stones, the player grabs other stone(s) from the ground and catches all the stones they threw.
 Like snail, the number of stones the player has to grab is same as gonggi.
-Like Dragon.